-- The curriculum must be designed, delivered and regularly reviewed to ensure that interns demonstrate the outcomes described in Standard 1 and can practise safely and effectively according to the statutory Code of Conduct for pharmacists and any other guidance and requirements that are laid down by the PSI Council from time to time. - Delivery of content and learning methods must correspond to contemporary and future requirements of pharmacy practice and have the appropriate mix of methods and styles.
-Adult education principles should be utilised to guide education strategies and be a combination of didactic, experiential and direct observational educational activities. - Academic quality requirements must meet the standards for the National Framework of Qualifications for a level 9 qualification while maintaining the coherence of a pharmacy programme.
-Where topics or content are not exclusively specific to pharmacy (for example, IT or human resource management) the NPIP provider must take appropriate steps to ensure that the core content is related to contemporary pharmacy practice. - The NPIP provider must have in place a 'learning and assessment strategy' which considers the predicted preferred learning format of the intended audience as well as the most effective methods to demonstrate competency against the required learning outcomes.
+- The curriculum must be designed, delivered and regularly reviewed to ensure that interns demonstrate the outcomes described in Standard 1 and can practise safely and effectively according to the statutory Code of Conduct for pharmacists and any other guidance and requirements that are laid down by the PSI Council from time to time. - Delivery of content and learning methods must correspond to contemporary and potential future requirements of pharmacy practice, have the appropriate mix of methods and styles and be in step with current healthcare developments and provision, reflective of changing client and service needs to ensure that registrants wishing to work in the health service are 'fit for purpose'.
+Adult education principles should be utilised to guide education strategies and be a combination of didactic, experiential and direct observational educational activities. - Academic quality requirements must meet the standards for the National Framework of Qualifications for a level 9 qualification.
+Where topics or content are not exclusively specific to pharmacy (for example, IT or human resource management) the NPIP provider must take appropriate steps to ensure that the core content is related to contemporary pharmacy practice in order to maintain the coherence of a pharmacy programme. - The NPIP provider must have in place a 'learning and assessment strategy' which considers the predicted preferred learning format of the intended audience as well as the most effective methods to demonstrate competency against the required learning outcomes.

-ASSESSMENT OF INTERNS
+STANDARD 5: ASSESSMENT OF INTERNS